 The engine failure will be simulated from _____ feet by closing the throttle.

-Ensure there is sufficient height to complete the checklists without undue haste during early student practise.
+Ensure there is sufficient height to complete the checklists without undue haste during early student practice.

-Revise the trouble checks, and which items are to be touch-checks only.
+Revise the trouble checks, and identify which items are to be touch-checks only.

 Introduce the pre-flight passenger briefing.
 The pre-flight passenger brief is used to describe:

 Time spent on the ground reduces the time required to explain these points in the event of an emergency, and it improves the passenger's chances of exiting the aeroplane successfully.